askpng/peridot/README.md

 # peridot

-Towards the goal of having an organized collection of dotfiles
+Towards the goal of having an organized collection of dotfiles...

+A heap of configuration files I cannot live without.

+My computer is currently running an atomic image, but the configs of course will still work in a traditional distro.
+Just copy and paste the folder or file you need into the appropriate directory.

+Maybe eventually I will add READMEs and sample images.

-## tree 🌳
+## 🌳 tree 🌳

 ```
 .